Now Available with Hexane-Free DHA & ARA!

 Animal fats, such as butter and lard, tend to be solid or semisolid at room temperature and are more saturated than fats from plant sources.
 Fats from plant sources are usually liquid at room temperature and are called oils.
 Most plant oils are made up of unsaturated fatty acids with the exception of coconut, palm, and palm kernel oils.
 There are two types of unsaturated fats:

 • Monounsaturated fats: Examples include olive and canola oils.

 • Polyunsaturated fats: Examples include fish, safflower, sunflower, corn, and soybean oils.

 The fat blend of Baby’s Only Organic® formulas consist of organic high oleic sunflower and/or organic high oleic safflower oil, organic coconut oil, and organic soybean oil.
 This blend was developed because the percentages of the various types of fats are similar to breast milk.
 This combination of oils also provides appropriate levels of the essential fatty acids, linoleic acid (LA) and alpha-linolenic acid (ALA).
-The fat blend of Baby’s Only Organic® Dairy with DHA & ARA Formula is appropriately supplemented with a 1:2 ratio of DHA and ARA.2 It contains 6mg of DHA and 12mg of ARA.
+The fat blend of Baby’s Only Organic® formulas with DHA & ARA are all appropriately supplemented with a 1:2 ratio of DHA and ARA.
+It contains 5mg of DHA and 10mg of ARA.